sy2u/IWD-OoO-Processor/mp_ooo/docs/ADVANCED_FEATURES.md

 ## All Advanced Features

 This list is not exhaustive.
-If you have a cool idea or find a relevant research paper you are interested in, talk to your mentor TA and they will assign a fair amount of points for it.
+If you have a cool idea or find a relevant research paper you are interested in, make a campuswire post and course staff will assign a fair amount of points for it.
 If the idea you found is especially unique, you might receive extra points for originality.

 ### Memory Unit: